mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Within [the] agamas, it was based on Buddha's teaching: philosophical, psychological teachings, mentioning impermanence, and suffering, no-self, and nirvana.
 Those four are called [the] Four Dharma Seals, mentioned by Buddha.
 Or sometimes, Three Dharma Seals – based on impermanence, no self, and nirvana.

 So in [the] agama sutras, those four dharma seals were described.
-And then with the development of Buddhism, you know pretty well, there is a famous Buddhist psychology [text] named Abhidharmakosha ([Abhidharmakośakārikā](https://en.wikipedia.org/wiki/Abhidharmakośakārikā)).
+And then [within] the development of Buddhism, you know pretty well, there is a famous Buddhist psychology [text] named Abhidharmakosha ([Abhidharmakośakārikā](https://en.wikipedia.org/wiki/Abhidharmakośakārikā)).
 Abhidharmakosha focused on analyzing [and] synthesizing what the agama sutra mentioned [or] taught us, psychologically, philosophically.
 So, the monks really analyzed the agama sutras.
 That is the philosophical, Buddhist psychological scripture which is called Abhidharmakosha.

 ##### 13:51